LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

    [ ... ]

 All three delimiters will produce identical results.
-Multiple expressions can be contained within these delimiters.
+Multiple expressions can be contained between these delimiters.
 The result from each contained expression is converted to a string and then concatenated together along with any plain text existing outside of the delimiters.

 Although square brackets (``[ ... ]``) are enabled by default, they can be disabled by placing ``[no_square_brackets]``, usually at the top of the page, outside the delimiters.
-Once ``[no_square_brackets]`` is encountered by the Lasso parser, square brackets will be turned "off" and any subsequently encountered square brackets will be treated as plain text.
+Once the Lasso parser encounters ``[no_square_brackets]``, square brackets are be turned "off" and any subsequently encountered square brackets will be treated as plain text.
 Turning square brackets off works on a per-file basis, and there is no way to turn them back on once they are off.

 To illustrate how Lasso code is embedded within a Lasso page, the following code may be stored in a file named "test.lasso" contained within the web server root.